header-banner-microwave.jpg

 3. Ask your local E-waste collection centres if they can take your microwave.

-Once you’ve found a new home for your old microwave (whether in parts or in whole), you can guilt-freely head over and buy that new microwave—but wait, refrigerators are on sale too?!
+Once you’ve found a new home for your old microwave (whether in parts or whole), you can head over and buy that new microwave guilt-free—but wait, refrigerators are on sale too?!

 Walk yourself through the points to consider above.
-It doesn’t just apply to microwaves, but to all your kitchen appliances, like toasters, ovens, refrigerators, freezers, etc.
+It applies not only to microwaves but to all your kitchen appliances, like toasters, ovens, refrigerators, freezers, etc.

 Related articles